Powered by MOMENTUM MEDIA

 The regulator has commenced proceedings against a private lender.

-The Australian and Securities Commission (ASIC) has commenced proceedings against private lender Oak Capital.
+The Australian Securities and Investments Commission (ASIC) has commenced proceedings against private lender Oak Capital.

 In an announcement on Wednesday, the financial services regulator said it had commenced proceedings against Oak Capital for “allegedly engaging in unconscionable conduct to avoid the National Credit Code”.